What Is Abdominal Pain and Cramping?

 A cornerstone treatment for long-term healing of abdominal pain or cramping is to have a healthy, protective balance of microbes in your gut.
 This means you need lots of good, protective bacteria (probiotics) and minimal yeast (Candida albicans), fungus and bad bacteria.

 Therefore, supplementing with a really potent, therapeutic-grade probiotic is crucial to being able to colonize your digestive tract wtih good bacteria.
-It's not as simple as going to health store and grabbing any bottle of probiotics off the shelf.
-That's why I've got a gift for you: my What You Need To Know About Probiotics eBook - just sign up in the Pink Box on the left side of this page, and we'll send it to you, free of charge.
+It’s not as simple as going to a health store and grabbing any bottle of probiotics off the shelf.
+That’s why I’ve got a gift for you: my What You Need To Know About Probiotics eBook – just sign up in the green box, and we’ll send it to you, free of charge.